jaakkopasanen/Impulcifer/research/reverberation-management/README.md

 # Reverberation Management
 This script crops the reverberant tails of impulse responses in HRIR file.
+Output is written to `cropped.wav` inside this directory.

 ## Usage
 ```